Old Westminsters F.C.: FA Cup entries

-This was just too late to be successful on a national level, as clubs from outside London were beginning to take over the game.
+The club's formation was slightly too late to achieve success on a national level, as clubs from outside London were beginning to take over the game.
 With the FA Cup being run on a regional basis until the latter rounds, the Old Westminsters were often the best side from the capital, reaching the quarter-final on three occasions.
 The closest the club came to reaching the semi-final was in 1883–84, after a number of leading clubs had been disqualified for professionalism; the club lost 1–0 to Queen's Park of Glasgow at the Kennington Oval.

-The true gap to professionals was shown in 1885–86, when the club easily won past Hotspur of Battersea, the Old Brightonians, and the amateur Romford; the disqualification of Bolton Wanderers for fielding ineligible professionals in an earlier round meant the first professional side the club met was West Bromwich Albion in the quarter-finals, and the Albion won 6–0.
+The true gap to professionals was shown in 1885–86, when the club easily defeated Hotspur of Battersea, the Old Brightonians, and the amateur Romford; the disqualification of Bolton Wanderers for fielding ineligible professionals in an earlier round meant the first professional side the club met was West Bromwich Albion in the quarter-finals, and the Albion won 6–0.
 The following year the club beat three old boy teams, and beat Partick Thistle at the Oval with a last-minute winner, but was easily beaten by Glasgow Rangers.
 The Westminsters could not field their strongest side while Rangers brought in guest players from Vale of Leven F.C. and Hibernian F.C., who had not entered the competition.

 After qualifying rounds were brought in, in 1888–89, the club was exempted to the first round proper, but was unlucky to be drawn away to Burnley of the Football League; with both sides unable to field their best sides, Burnley because of qualification rules and Westminsters because of the journey, the match ended 4–3 to the home side, after the Westminsters pulled the score back from 3–1 at half-time to 3–3 near the end.
 The Westminsters protested the result, on the basis that the match finished in a snowstorm, to no avail.

-The club was exempted again for the next two years, losing to Stoke in 1889–90 and scratching to West Bromwich Albion in 1890–91 after being unable to raise an eleven, and, once the exemption was over, won through to the first round proper in 1891–92; yet again the club was drawn against West Bromwich Albion, but this time at home, so the game took place at the Oval, in front of a crowd of 6-7,000.
+The club was exempted again for the next two years, losing to Stoke in 1889–90 and scratching to West Bromwich Albion in 1890–91 after being unable to raise an eleven, and, once the exemption was over, won through to the first round proper in 1891–92; yet again the club was drawn against West Bromwich Albion, but this time at home, so the game took place at the Oval, in front of a crowd of 6–7,000.
 The 3–2 defeat to Albion was the club's last match in the FA Cup proper, and a loss to Luton Town in the third qualifying round in 1893–94 was the club's last match in the competition itself.